Leander165/SP_assignments/Assignments_Leander_van_Vliet/Jenkins/README.txt

 All of the tests in the APITests and UITests are configured in a Jenkins pipeline.

+First I am going to explain what I did in the pipeline script:

 At the beginning of the pipeline script we see:

 Pipeline { agent any }, this will make sure that any available agent (or virtual node that is available) will pick the job to run it.